scenerystack/community/docs/reference/api/scenery-phet/FaceNode.md

 # FaceNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/FaceNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/FaceNode.ts) for the most up-to-date information.

 ## Overview

 FaceNode is a face that can smile or frown.
 This is generally used for indicating success or failure.